wujiyang/Face_Pytorch/README.md

 ## Data Preparation
 For CNN training, I use CASIA-WebFace and Cleaned MS-Celeb-1M, aligned by MTCNN with the size of 112x112.
-For performance testing, I test the results on LFW, AgeDB30, MegaFace Identification and  MegaFace Verification
+For performance testing, I report the results on LFW, AgeDB30, MegaFace Identification and  MegaFace Verification.

-The Aligned AgeDB-30 is restored from the binary file provided by [insightface](https://github.com/deepinsight/insightface), others are preprocessed by myself.
+The Aligned AgeDB-30 dataset is restored from the mxnet binary file provided by [insightface](https://github.com/deepinsight/insightface), while others are preprocessed by myself.

 ## Result
 #### Train on CASIA-WebFace (small protocol)